dvlab-research/LBGAT/README.md

 ## CIFAR-100 L-inf
 Note: this is one partial results list for comparisons with methods without using additional data up to 2020/11/25.
 Full list can be found at https://github.com/fra31/auto-attack.
-TRADES (alpha=6) is trained with official open-source code at https://github.com/yaodongyu/TRADES.
+TRADES (alpha=6) is trained with official open-source code at https://github.com/yaodongyu/TRADES. “*” denotes methods aiming to speed up adversarial training.

 | # | Method | Model | Natural Acc | Robust Acc (AutoAttack) |
 | :---: | :---: | :---: | :---: | :---: |